rwalkbout/walkboutr/paper.md

 GPS data for each bout are evaluated for completeness, assessed both in terms of the number of GPS observations within a bout as well as the proportion of acceleremotry observations that have GPS data.
 By default, a bout has sufficient GPS coverage if it has at least five GPS observations and at least 20% of the epochs have a paired GPS observation.

-### III.
-Identifying walk bouts
-The final step in `walkboutr` synthesizes the above information and labels each physical activity bout as either a walk bout or a non-walk bout, with a specific label for the different types of non-walk bouts.
-Each physical activity bout can have just one category, making the order of labeling important.
-There are six possible categories into which a bout can fall `[Kang:2013]`.
+The final `walkboutr` output labels each physical activity bout as either a walk bout or a non-walk bout, with a specific label for five different types of non-walk bouts. `[Kang:2013]`  Each physical activity bout can have just one category, making the order of labeling important.
 In order, `walkboutr` applies the following labels:

-1. Among all physical activity bouts, bouts without complete GPS data are labeled as a non-walk bout due to incomplete GPS coverage (labeled as **non_walk_incomplete_gps**).
+1.	**non_walk_incomplete_gps**: all physical activity bouts without complete GPS data,
-2. Among remaining physical activity bouts, bouts where the median speed exceeds the maximum walking speed are labeled as a non-walk bout due to high speed (labeled as **non_walk_too_fast**).
-Maximum walking speed defaults to 6 kilometers per hour.
+2.	**non_walk_too_fast**: remaining physical activity bouts where the median speed exceeds the maximum walking speed (default: 6 km/h),
-3. Among remaining physical activity bouts, bouts where the median speed falls below the minimum walking speed are labeled as a non-walk bout due to low speed (labeled as **non_walk_too_slow**). <!-- DMC: what is the default min walking speed? ->
+3.	**non_walk_too_slow**: remaining physical activity bouts where the median speed falls below the minimum walking speed (default: XX km/h), <!-- DMC: what is the default min walking speed? ->
-4. Among remaining physical activity bouts, bouts whose mean activity counts (in CPE) are too vigorous to be considered walking (by default, greater than 500 CPE) are labeled as non-walk bout due to high activity (labeled as **non_walk_too_vigorous**).
+4.	**non_walk_too_vigorous**: remaining physical activity bouts whose mean CPE are too vigorous to be considered walking (default: > 500 CPE),
 <!-- DMC: #4 above.
 It says earlier that 500 CPE is the cut-off to determine whether an epoch is active or inactive.
 Shouldn't all walkbouts have epochs with CPE > 500 CPE?    -->

-5. Among remaining physical activity bouts, bouts whose GPS data do not exceed a bounding radius of 66 feet are labeled as dwell bouts (labeled as **dwell_bout**).
+5. **dwell_bout**: remaining physical activity bouts whose GPS data do not exceed a circular dwell bout threshhold radius (default: 66 ft), and, finally,
-6. Any remaining physical activity bouts are labeled as walk bouts (labeled as **walk_bout**).
+6.	**walk_bout**: remaining physical activity bouts.

 ###  Producing walk bout datasets for analysis